Search legal guides

 Trust reporting is now an annual discipline, not an afterthought.
 File the ITR12T and the IT3(t) on time (the IT3(t) generally by 30 September), and make sure every vesting reported on the IT3(t) is mirrored on the relevant beneficiary’s return.
 Keep the trustee resolutions that authorise each vesting, because they are the evidence behind the numbers SARS is matching.

 Trust reporting sits alongside the other transparency obligations a structure now carries — in particular the separate beneficial-ownership registers lodged at the Master and at CIPC.
-Treat all of them as part of one annual compliance cycle, and diarise the dates so nothing slips.
+Since 1 April 2023 the Trust Property Control Act has required every trustee to establish, record and lodge a beneficial-ownership register with the Master’s Office and keep it current.
+Treat all of these as part of one annual compliance cycle, and diarise the dates so nothing slips.

 Frequently asked questions